 #2 Don’t use animation

-Not all mobile devices are optimised to run the animation smoothly.
+Can you please make the following changes: Not all mobile devices are optimized to run the animation smoothly.
 A lot of websites discontinued the use of Flash as it takes a lot of time to load and many devices and browsers are not able to handle it.
 So, if your website has Flash animation involved, your mobile visitors will be left out.
 It is best to discard the animation and find a more efficient and responsive design.
-Speaking of which, By Discount Codes is an excellent place to find professional and affordable web designers.
+Speaking of which, There are several online stores available which provide such online services and is an excellent option to find professional and affordable web designers.

 #3 Use large size font